 What is hydroponics and how can I get started?
-The technology, techniques and variety of products are constantly changing and improving.
+The technology, techniques and variety of products are constantly changing and improving, so here’s what you need to know.

 A recent report from our friends at Scott’s Root Farm suggests that 55% of new growers started with hydroponics just last year.
 I might say that began sometime in October, but there are a number of theories as to why that spike occurred.